-Type of Load Load Structure (Including SIP / STP / SWP, wherever applicable) for Scheme / Plans.
+Type of Load Load Structure (Including SIP/STP/SWP, wherever applicable) for Scheme/Plans.
 Load chargeable (as %age of NAV) Exit Load i.
-Any redemption / switch-out of units within 1 year from the date of allotment shall be subject to exit load as under: a.
-For 10% of the units redeemed / switched out: Nil b.
+Any redemption/switch-out of units within 1 year from the date of allotment shall be subject to exit load as under: a.
+For 10% of the units redeemed/switched out: Nil b.
 For remaining units redeemed or switched out: 1.00% ii.
-No Exit Load will be charged, if Units are redeemed / switched-out after 1 year from the date of allotment.
-A switch-out or a withdrawal under SWP or transfer under STP may also attract an Exit Load like any Redemption.
-No Exit load will be chargeable in case of switches made between different options of the Scheme.
-No Exit load will be chargeable in case of Units allotted on account of IDCW reinvestments, if any. • Exit load is not applicable for Segregated Portfolio.
+No Exit Load will be charged, if Units are redeemed/switched-out after 1 year from the date of allotment. • No Exit load will be chargeable in case of switches made between different options of the Scheme.
+No Exit load will be chargeable in case of Units allotted on account of IDCW reinvestments, if any.
+Exit load is not applicable for Segregated Portfolio.
 Upfront commission shall be paid directly by the investor to the AMFI registered Distributors based on the investor's assessment of various factors including the service rendered by the distributors.
 The exit loads set forth above is subject to change at the discretion of the AMC and such changes shall be implemented prospectively.